 Learning Commons policies and procedures are published on the college's web site and are posted in the Learning Commons.

 Learning Commons Hours (subject to change and have a reduced schedule during Summer Semester and semester breaks.)

-Person County Campus Caswell County Campus

-Monday - Thursday: 8 a.m. - 8 p.m.
-By appointment
+Person County Campus Monday - Thursday: 8 a.m. - 8 p.m.
 Friday: 8 a.m. - 4 p.m.
 Saturday - Sunday: Closed